release notes vs changelogs 1

 Release Notes

-Release notes are your guide to the past — and the future (kind of).
+Release notes — your guide to the past, and your future (kind of).

 Changelog vs Release Notes 2